 ANALYSIS & REPORTING

 The GoPro footage we recorded was great for seeing the space from the user’s point of view, which gave us a fresh perspective on a building we had been planning for years.
-For example, we discovered that the sightlines at the top of the stairs from the 1st floor don’t let you see the entrance to the library space and that some signage needed clarification.
+For example, we discovered that the sightlines at the top of the stairs from the 1st floor don’t let you see the entrance to the library space and that some signage, even when noticed and read, wasn’t sufficiently clear for users.

 The main issue we discovered was that most visitors are unaware that there are effectively two separate parts to the building, and that to access library spaces on the 3rd, 4th, and 5th floors, you must first enter the library on the 2nd floor.
 7 out of 8 study participants immediately got onto the north elevators from the 1st floor and get lost amongst the building partner offices on the 4th or 5th floors.